jsjohn026/handlebar/README.md

 # Handlebar

 Handlebar is a web-based application that allows users to review, purchase, and sell goods in an online marketplace.
+It was partially inspired by Drop Studio and built using Express back end, a MongoDB database, Express, GraphQL, React & Apollo on the front end.

 ## Background and Overview